Cars Hotel Area at Disney World (Art of Animation)

 Here is the hotel entrance.

-Walking on past this building we run into Sarge.
+Walking past this building, we run into Sarge.

-Next, we run into the Wheel Well Motel.
-It’s the large, center building of this section.
+Next is the Wheel Well Motel building.
+It’s the large center building of this section.

 A gas station sits out front.
 How convenient.
 Make sure to refuel before heading out to the parks.

 This is where you will find Lightning McQueen and Sally.

 One of the fun-loving things about the cars is that their headlights turn on as the sun begins to set.

 The sunsets are beautiful here.